 Reporters watched the proceedings from behind a thick blue cord in the back of the room.

+Altogether about 115 people were in the viewing areas.
 None of them appeared to be ordinary citizens, men and women who hadn`t been screened by security or outfitted with security badges.

 Critics of the administration said that holding the meeting behind closed doors violated democratic principles: transparency and openness.